chriswill/serilog-sinks-azureblobstorage/README.md

 You can limit the size of each file created as of version 2.0.0.
 There is a constructor parameter called `blobSizeLimitBytes`.
 By default, this is null, meaning that files can grow without limitation.
 By providing a value, you can specify the maximum size of a file.
 Logging more than this amount will cause a new file to be created.

+#### Maximum number of files per container

+You can limit the number of files created as of version 2.1.0.
+There is a constructor parameter called `retainedBlobCountLimit` to control this behavior.
+Once the limit is reached, a file will be deleted every time a new file is created in order to stay within this limit.

 #### Batch posting example

 By default, whenever there is a new event to post, the Azure Blob Storage sink will send it to Azure storage.
 For cost-management or performance reasons, you can